matttrent/matttrent.com/src/reading.md

 - __Tom Wolfe,__ [The Electric Kool-Aid Acid Test](http://amzn.to/2yvySii).
 The exploits of Ken Kesey and The Merry Pranksters.
 I love the way Tom Wolfe covers every subject he touches.
 - __Peter Godfrey-Smith,__ [Other Minds](http://amzn.to/2wT50y9).
 The ancestors of cephalopods branched off from the ancestors of humans long enough ago they may represent a coevolution of consciousness.
 Touches on the evolution of consciousness and why exists at all.
 - __Robert Kull,__ [Solitude](http://amzn.to/2y7FB4i).
 Author lives alone for a year on a remote island off the coast of Chile and writes about it.
 Some insights, some fluff.
 - __Herbert Simon,__ [The Sciences of the Artificial](http://amzn.to/2y808G1).
 Methods of thinking about artificial constructs we create in the world.
-Relation of design to solving most constructud problems.
+Relation of design to solving most constructed problems.
 I couldn't get into it.
 - __John McPhee,__ [Assembling California](http://amzn.to/2i9V64b).
 The geology and tectonic processes that created California.
 Was too geologically dense for me, but I enjoyed the bits I could understand.
 - __Michael Harris,__ [Solitude](http://amzn.to/2vNC5JL).
 First in a series of books on the value of solitude.
 I'm fascinated by the concept at the moment, but this felt more like reverie with bits of pop neuroscience and complaining about modern digital technology sprinkled in, than containing an real insight.
 - __Kumiko Kakehashi,__ [So Sad to Fall in Battle](http://amzn.to/2xYwtx3).
 The battle of Io Jima as seen through the letters of Japanese commanding General, Tadamichi Kuribayashi.
 Doomed from the start, his outfit still managed to hold off an overwhelming force for months.
 A true study in leadership.